zeus-fyi/zeus/README.md

 ### Recent Background Info

 * Architected, led, and executed the Ethereum 2 merge, Polygon staking, and MEV projects for Coinbase Cloud.
 * Pioneered network scale client swaps with restart only downtime.
-The system above facilitated over $1B in Ethereum transfers
+This system facilitated over $1B in Ethereum transfers.
-* Wrote the remote signing protection code that is used by 100% of Coinbase Cloud's Ethereum Validators today
+* Wrote the remote signing protection code that is used by 100% of Coinbase Cloud's Ethereum Validators today.

 https://www.linkedin.com/in/alexandersgeorge/